-- Pursuant to Minnesota Statutes, section 462.357, subdivision 6, the City Council may only grant approval of variances where practical difficulties exist as to strict compliance with this UDO and each of the following criteria are satisfied: - The variance is in harmony with the general purposes and intent of this UDO; - (2) The variance is consistent with the Comprehensive Plan; - (3) The property owner proposes to use the property in a reasonable manner not permitted by this UDO; - (4) The plight of the landowner is due to circumstances unique to the property not created by the landowner; and - (5) The variance, if granted, will not alter the essential character of the locality. - (b) Economic considerations alone do not constitute practical difficulties.
-Practical difficulties include, but are not limited to, inadequate access to direct sunlight for solar energy systems.

-(c) Variances shall be granted for earth shelter construction as defined in Minnesota Statutes, section 216C.06, subdivision 14, when in harmony with this UDO.
+- (a) Pursuant to Minnesota Statutes, section 462.357, subdivision 6, the City Council may only grant approval of variances where practical difficulties exist as to strict compliance with this UDO and each of the following criteria are satisfied: - (1) The variance is in harmony with the general purposes and intent of this UDO; - (2) The variance is consistent with the Comprehensive Plan; - (3) The property owner proposes to use the property in a reasonable manner not permitted by this UDO; - (4) The plight of the landowner is due to circumstances unique to the property not created by the landowner; and - (5) The variance, if granted, will not alter the essential character of the locality. - (b) Economic considerations alone do not constitute practical difficulties.
+Practical difficulties include, but are not limited to, inadequate access to direct sunlight for solar energy systems. - (c) Variances shall be granted for earth shelter construction as defined in Minnesota Statutes, section 216C.06, subdivision 14, when in harmony with this UDO.

-7.10.4 Standards for Variances in the Floodplain (FP), Shoreland (SL) and Mississippi River Critical Corridor Area (CA).
+35-71004 Standards for Variances in the Floodplain (FP), Shoreland (SL) and Mississippi River Critical Corridor Area (CA).

-- (a) Specific standards for variances in the Floodplain (FP) overlay district are found in Section 3.1.1(j)(3). - (b) Specific standards for variances in the Shoreland (SL) overlay district are found in Section 3.1.2(c)(5). - (c) Specific standards for variances in the Mississippi River Critical Corridor Area (CA) are found in Section 3.1.3(c)(3). - 7.10.5 Conditions.
+- (a) Specific standards for variances in the Floodplain (FP) overlay district are found in Section 35-3101(j)(3). - (b) Specific standards for variances in the Shoreland (SL) overlay district are found in Section 35-3102(c)(5). - (c) Specific standards for variances in the Mississippi River Critical Corridor Area (CA) are found in Section 35-3103(c)(3).

+35-71005 Conditions.

 The City Council may impose reasonable conditions on the approval of variances to ensure compliance and to protect adjacent properties.
+All such conditions shall be directly related to and bear a rough proportionality to the impact created by the variance.

+35-71006Limitation on Variances.

-All such conditions shall be directly related to and bear a rough proportionality to the impact created by the variance. - 7.10.5 Limitation on Variances.
-No application for a variance shall be accepted, and no variance shall be granted by the City, for floor elevations lower than the Flood Protection Elevation or levels of flood protection required in the Floodplain District. - 7.10.6 Denial.
-Variances may be denied by resolution of the City Council.
-A resolution of denial shall constitute a finding by the City Council that the conditions required for approval do not exist.
+No application for a variance shall be accepted, and no variance shall be granted by the City, for floor elevations lower than the Flood Protection Elevation or levels of flood protection required in the Floodplain District.